 Applicants are required to offer a minimum of three A-levels.
 Please refer to typical entry requirements for each course for full details.

 Warwick has a long tradition of admitting a diverse, academically excellent, student body, where those who have the most potential to benefit from a Warwick education are able to do so.
 Our entry requirements and guidance on selection methods are made available to potential applicants through our printed prospectus and online study pages.
-We appreciate that a number of students, advisors and parents have particular concerns relating to the forthcoming coming A level reforms, and hope that the advice below clarifies our position:

 Do you require students to take AS exams for all of their subjects?

 No. Students may still wish to take AS exams as they can be helpful for measuring progress so far in their studies and we do not discourage this, but where students are taking subjects to A level they will not be disadvantaged if they do not take the corresponding AS exam.